JuliaGraphics/Luxor.jl/docs/src/basics.md

 The drawing area (or any other area) can be divided into rectangular tiles (as rows and columns) using the `Tiler` iterator, which returns the center point and tile number of each tile.

+In this example, every third tile is divided up into subtiles and colored:

 ```@example
 using Luxor, Colors # hide
 Drawing(400, 300, "../figures/tiler.png") # hide